• Skip to primary navigation

 Download iCloud On Windows Computer

-2. Once the download is completed, click on the Open button.
-On the next screen, Sign-in to iCloud by entering your Apple ID and Password.
+2. After the download is completed, click on the Open button > Sign-in to iCloud by entering your Apple ID and Password.

 3. Once you are signed-in, check the little box next to iCloud Drive, Photos and other iCloud Services that you want to use.